Kbuilding/Group-CPS/README.md

 <td>
  </tr></table>

- Click [HERE] to watch our visual presentation as part of the ANU School of Cybernetics 'Born Digital' demonstration day.
+ Click [HERE] to watch our visual presentation for the ANU School of Cybernetics 'Born Digital' demonstration day.

-What CPS have we designed and developed?
+### What CPS have we designed and developed?

-What motivated us to design and develop this CPS?
+### What motivated us to design and develop this CPS?

-What tools did we use?
+### What tools did we use?

-What challenges did we face — and overcome — throughout the design and development process?
+### What challenges did we face — and overcome — throughout the design and development process?

-What new skills have we gained?
+### What new skills have we gained?

-What new ideas/ thoughts/ reflections offer insights for the NBE?
+### What new ideas/ thoughts/ reflections offer insights for the NBE?

-What could we have done differently? (i.e., how can you learn from our mistakes?)
+### What could we have done differently? (i.e., how can you learn from our mistakes?)

-What next?
+### What next?

+# Interacting with the Artwork

 # Acknowledgements